geek/graphi/README.md

 - `graphql` - exported Graphql module that graphi uses
 - `makeExecutableSchema({ schema, resolvers, preResolve })` - combine resolvers with the schema definition into a `GraphQLSchema`.

+## Events

+The following server events are registered and available on `server.events.on` or `server.events.once`.

+- `preFieldResolver` - emitted before executing a resolver function.
+The event listener function is executed with an object argument that contains the following properties:
+  - `source`
+  - `args`
+  - `contextValue`
+  - `info`

+- `postFieldResolver` - emitted after executing a resolver function.
+The event listener function is executed with an object argument that contains the following properties:
+  - `source`
+  - `args`
+  - `contextValue`
+  - `info`
+  - `result`

 ## Usage

 ```javascript